johnwbyrd/chocolatey-inform7/README.md

 This package automates the installation of Inform 7 on Windows systems through the Chocolatey package manager.
 It downloads the official distribution from the Inform GitHub repository and performs a silent installation.

+## Enhanced Features

+The package includes these enhanced features for better usability:

+### Command-Line Shims

+Shims for the Inform compiler executables are automatically created in the Chocolatey bin folder:
+- `inform7.exe` - Main Inform 7 compiler
+- `inform6.exe` - Inform 6 compiler used by Inform 7
+- `inblorb.exe` - Blorb packager for Inform stories
+- `intest.exe` - Inform testing tool

+These shims allow you to run the Inform tools from any command line without needing to add the installation directory to your PATH.

+### Environment Variables

+Two environment variables are automatically set to help locate Inform components:
+- `INFORM_HOME` - Points to the root Inform installation directory (typically `C:\Program Files\Inform`)
+- `INFORM7_INTERNAL` - Points to the Internal directory within the Inform installation

+These variables can be used by other tools, scripts, or build systems that need to locate the Inform installation.

 ## Repository Structure

 - `inform7.nuspec`: Package metadata including version, description, and URLs
 - `tools/`: Chocolatey scripts
   - `chocolateyinstall.ps1`: Installation script
+  - `chocolateyuninstall.ps1`: Uninstallation script
 - `CMakeLists.txt`: Build system for testing and publishing
 - `cmake/`: CMake helper scripts
 - `.github/workflows/`: CI/CD configuration